qt/qtwebengine-chromium/chromium/docs/testing/web_platform_tests.md

 GitHub.
 You can [add it as a secondary address on your GitHub account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/) to link your exported commits to your GitHub profile.

+If you are a Googler, you can also register your GitHub account at go/github, making it easier for other Googlers to find you.

 ### What if there are conflicts?